Heritage Adventurer: 1997 grounding

 On 14 July 1997, Hanseatic was grounded on a sand bank in Murchisonfjorden in Svalbard with 145 passengers on board.
 No injuries nor damage to the ship was reported, and the passengers were again taken to explore nearby islands on Hanseatic's Zodiac boats while awaiting evacuation.
 By 17 July, the ship had been refloated and was heading towards Longyearbyen for inspection.

 2005 grounding

 In August 2005, Hanseatic ran aground near the island of Lurøya on the Norwegian coast, just south of the Arctic Circle, with 160 passengers on board.
-While the vessel was not in danger of sinking despite a 5 m hole in one of her ballast water tank, the passengers and part of the crew was nonetheless evacuated.
+While the vessel was not in danger of sinking despite a 5 m hole in one of her ballast water tank, the passengers and part of the crew were nonetheless evacuated.

 2013 drydock fire

 On 13 June 2013, a fire broke out in Hanseatic's engine room due to hot work in one of the ballast water tanks while the ship was in a drydock at the Bredo Shipyard in Bremerhaven.
 Due to delays in drydocking and additional repairs required by the fire, four cruises between 17 June and 1 August had to be cancelled.